Bendigo Fletcher

 Bendigo Fletcher is an American indie folk band from Louisville, Kentucky, formed in 2016, and led by songwriter Ryan Anderson.

 History

+Formed in April 2016, Bendigo Fletcher soon attracted attention in Louisville and the surrounding region.
+In 2017, the band was nominated for Americana Artist of the Year at the Louisville Music Awards.

 In 2018, Bendigo Fletcher released their first EP titled Consensual Wisdom.
 In 2019, Bendigo Fletcher released their second EP titled Terminally Wild.
 Bendigo Fletcher's third EP, Memory Fever, was released in 2019.

 In May 2021, Bendigo Fletcher announced plans to release their debut full-length album.
 The album, Fits of Laughter, was released on August 13, 2021, via Elektra Records.

 In 2024, Bendigo Fletcher released their second full-length album titled Two Things At Once, also on Elektra Records.